-- Rotate the boom to the side.
-Open the engine compartment cover. - BE SURE THE ENGINE IS COOL and follow the cooling system draining and filling procedures in the Engine Operation and Maintenance Manual furnished with the crane. - After the coolant is replaced, close the engine compartment cover.
+- 1. Open and prop in place the engine compartment cover. - BE SURE THE ENGINE IS COOL and follow the cooling system draining and filling procedures in the Engine Operation and Maintenance Manual furnished with the crane. - 3.
+After the coolant is replaced, close the engine compartment cover.